marklearst/variables-contract/docs/contract/variable-contract.md

 # Variable Contract

-This document defines the minimum contract for variables stored as Design Tokens JSON.
+This page describes the JSON shape for variables that you can store in a repo, validate in CI, and generate outputs from.

-The goal is that design and engineering can share a stable, machine-checkable shape for variables, references, and change control.
+If the contract is loose, you get silent renames, broken references, and "same token, different meaning" across tools.

 ## Inputs and adapters